 If you really want to be a successful prospector, here are the six keys:

 The foundation that underpins sales prospecting success is the strength of your list and the precision of your targeting.
-Salespeople often call too low in the organization and try to start a groundswell by working their way up.
+Sellers often call too low in the organization and try to start a groundswell by working their way up.
 Reach high to the decision makers.
 Make sure that your list is clean and ready to go before you start, or you'll find that your day is lost in fits and starts.

 When you sell, no one wants to hear your capability pitch, your history, or your life story right off the bat.
 They're looking to find out how their lives can be enriched by working with you.
 When you think about providing value, don't just think about the value you will eventually provide when they buy from you.
 Think about the value they'll get just from speaking with you.
 Eventually you'll sell your company, your offering, and yourself.
 At first, sell the idea that the prospects' time will be well-spent if they elect to speak with you.

 3. The Right Offer

 Your ultimate offer might be a particular type of software, technical instrument, building materials, financial product, operations plan, or marketing tactic.
 But the interim offers—the offers you make and they accept before they buy from you—must be crafted with the utmost care.